 Under the Subordinate Indenture, the Commission may, from time to time, issue additional bonds, including Subordinate Revenue Bonds and Special Revenue Bonds, to satisfy its payment obligations under the Enabling Acts.
 The Commission intends any long-term indebtedness to be issued under the Subordinate Indenture to be paid solely from Commission Payments.
 Such obligations, if issued, are subordinate to the Turnpike Revenue Bonds issued under the Senior Indenture.
 Such Subordinate Revenue Bonds will be parity obligations with the outstanding Subordinate Revenue Bonds already issued under the Subordinate Indenture.
-Upon the issuance of the 2015A Bonds, the Commission will have \$4,202,128,297.05 of Subordinate Revenue Bonds outstanding under the Subordinate Indenture (including compounded amounts as of December 1, 2014 for outstanding capital appreciation bonds).
-Special Revenue Bonds have a right to payment from Commission Payments that is subordinate to the rights of payment of the holders of Subordinate Revenue Bonds issued under the Subordinate Indenture.
+The Commission will have \$4,182,702,598.05 of Subordinate Revenue Bonds outstanding under the Subordinate Indenture as of June 1, 2015 (including compounded amounts as of June 1, 2015 for outstanding capital appreciation bonds).
+Special Revenue Bonds have a right to payment from Commission Payments that is subordinate to the rights of payment of the holders of Subordinate

+Revenue Bonds issued under the Subordinate Indenture.
 APPENDIX F sets forth the existing debt service schedule for the Turnpike Revenue Bonds issued under the Senior Indenture.